jonshiach/graphics-labs/_sources/pages/06_3D_worlds.md

 # 3D Worlds

-In the [Lab 6](transformations-section) we looked at the transformations can can be applied to the vertex co-ordinates $(x, y, z, 1)$ but all of our examples were using 2D objects.
+In [Lab 5](transformations-section) we looked at the transformations can can be applied to the vertex co-ordinates $(x, y, z, 1)$ but all of our examples were using 2D objects.
 In this lab we will take the step into the third spatial dimension and look at 3D worlds.

 First download and build the project files for this lab.